Huenxxx/scriptbotmusicdiscord/docs/COMMANDS.md

 !playlist_save my_favorites
 ```

+**Features:**
+- Saves both online and local songs
+- Shows count: `(2 local, 5 online)`
+- Local songs are saved with their file paths
-**Note:** Playlists are saved as JSON files in the `playlists/` folder.
+- Playlists are saved as JSON files in the `playlists/` folder

+**Note:** Local songs must still exist in `own_songs` folder when loading the playlist.

 ---

 ### !playlist_load (aliases: !pl_load, !pll)
-Load a saved playlist into the queue.
+Load a saved playlist into the queue (includes local songs).

 **Usage:**
 ```